mohamed-em2m/n8n-projects/README.md

 3. Execute manually or let the schedule trigger run the workflow.
 4. Observe outputs in the configured destinations and notifications.

----

-## Notes

-- The workflow demonstrates **concurrent branches, error handling, and aggregation**.
-- Designed to be modular: new branches or conditions can be added without disrupting existing logic.